 (Produced by Barry Beckett)

 Pretty much the complete works of this Top Forty back-bencher...
-Her biggest single, "Just Like Me," hit #15 on the charts, but even with numerous follow-ups, she never quite clicked with the bigtime...
+Her biggest single, "Just Like Me," hit #15 on the charts, but even with numerous follow-ups, she never quite clicked with the big time...
 This collection reveals her as a pretty modest talent, alternately yearning and sincere or a bit overconfident and lofty (as on her cover of "Stand By Your Man," a song that requires a real belter, and not a Maureen McGovern wannabee...)
 A couple of tunes, like "I Need Another Lover (Like A Hole In The Heart)" have a perky lightness that's in keeping with some of the funner, sillier side of '70s country, but mostly this is pretty stuffy material, more geared towards the sappiest Top 40 AOR of the time, and a few dips into the nascent synth-country sound of the early '80s.
 Not my cup of tea, but I'm sure there are some devoted fans out there who will be psyched to find these old, hard-to-find indie recordings all in one place.

-Terry Gregory "Terry Gregory" (Handshake, 1979) (LP)
+Terry Gregory "Terry Gregory" (Handshake Records, 1979) (LP)

 (Produced by Mark Sherrill)

-Terry Gregory "Just Like Me" (Handshake, 1981) (LP)
+Terry Gregory "Just Like Me" (Handshake Records, 1981) (LP)

 (Produced by Mark Sherrill)

-Terry Gregory "From The Heart" (Handshake, 1982) (LP)
+Terry Gregory "From The Heart" (Handshake Records, 1982) (LP)

 (Produced by Mark Sherrill)

-Glenda Griffith "Glenda Griffith" (Ariola, 1978) (LP)
+Glenda Griffith "Glenda Griffith" (Ariola Records, 1977) (LP)

 Nanci Griffith - see artist discography

-Bonnie Guitar "Dark Moon" (Bear Family, 1991)
+Bonnie Guitar "Dark Moon" (Bear Family Records, 1991)

 In her way, Bonnie Guitar was an iconic, groundbreaking female performer and musical entrepreneur...
 As a guitarist, she cracked into the Nashville and Los Angeles studio scenes, and is featured on numerous pop and pop-vocals albums; she also had considerable success as a solo artist in her own right.
-In addition, she was a pioneering DIY-er, starting her own record label (Dophin/Dolton records, which she sold after a few years), all of which was pretty remarkable for a gal in the Eisenhower/Kennedy era.
+In addition, she was a pioneering DIY-er, starting her own record label (Dolphin/Dolton records, which she sold after a few years), all of which was pretty remarkable for a gal in the Eisenhower/Kennedy era.
 As a musician, however, particularly as a country musician, I find her pretty underwhelming, pretty much epitomizing the snoozy, lethargic pop sound of the time.
 This collection showcases a bunch of her early stuff (though not necessarily her biggest hits...)
 Doesn't do much for me.
 There are also a bunch of original albums, but they strike me as too "pop" to list here...
 Even though she charted as a country artist, there's precious little twang to be heard in her work.

-Randy Gurley "Let Me Be The One" (ABC, 1978) (LP)
+Randy Gurley "Let Me Be The One" (ABC Records, 1978) (LP)

 (Produced by Harold Bradley)